architecture-building-systems/CityEnergyAnalyst/docs/how-to-name-variables.rst

 The variables that fall under this classification follow the syntax provided below:

 **(FUEL TYPE)_(GENERATION UNIT)_(UNITS)**

+The different values these parameters can take are enlisted below.
+The list is not exhaustive but will serve as a guide

 ``NG_used_HPSew_W``         :   Natural gas used by sewage heat pump (in Watts)